tgnemecek/core-website/src/collections/pages/team.md

-      front yard on the North Shore of Boston where she enjoys spending her time while not coaching leaders, working with global colleagues, or writing new books (her latest is "6 Steps to Leading Your Life and Work (from the Inside Out)"'
+      front yard on the North Shore of Boston where she enjoys spending her time while not coaching leaders, working with global colleagues, or writing new books (her latest is "6 Steps to Leading Your Life and Work (from the Inside Out)"
     linkedin: https://www.linkedin.com/in/sharonseivert/
     video: https://www.youtube.com/watch?v=52Iv5hdqDxw
   - name: Rafael Medina
     role: Manager, South & Central America
     photo: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1599228983/RafaCOREpic_cropped2_dtegib.jpg
-    bio:
-      Rafael Medina has been involved in The Balancing Act work, even before the official launch of Core Coaching and Consulting.
+    bio: Rafael Medina has been involved in The Balancing Act work, even before the official launch of Core Coaching and Consulting.
 Rafael and Sharon met while she and other colleagues were delivering the first Opportunity Knocking program for ex-prisoners at a half-way home where Rafael managed